How to Create Large Parentheses in Finale

 Image 5: Square brackets created with the custom line tool

-The same problem exists with large piano brackets.
+The same problem exists with large piano braces.

 When taken from standard text fonts like Times New Roman, they look too bold.